mrmin123/kancolle-auto/README.md

 #### Q: kancolle-auto periodically crashes!
 (FindFailed errors)

 A: If you are on Windows, please try disabling time synchronization on the OS level ([relevant information](https://answers.launchpad.net/sikuli/+question/194095)).
 If that doesn't work, try raising the `SleepModifier` field in the config to 1, 2, or 3.
 If this does not reduce the number of crashes, then please open a detailed issue ticket.

+#### Q: kancolle-auto does not take timers into consideration and/or I get OCR warnings (n0text warnings)

+A: You're missing the tesseract OCR files.
+Please re-install Sikuli with the correct settings.

 #### Q: I started getting catbombed frequently after I started using kancolle-auto!